connervieira/Predator/README.md

 ### Open Source

-Predator is free and open source from top to bottom, and is free software, meaning you can make changes and distribute them to others freely.
+Predator, and all of its dependencies, are free and open source from top to bottom, meaning you can study how it works, make changes, and distribute it to others freely.

 ### Generic Hardware